quattor/quattor.github.com/_aquilon/configuration.md

 In particular if you get the error `Could not find or load main class org.apache.tools.ant.launch.Launcher` and if `ant` has been installed, you should suspect an incorrect definition of `ant_home` parameter in `/etc/aqd.conf`.
-The standard value should be `/usr/share/ant` and result in `/usr/share/ant/lib/ant-launcher.jar` being added to the classpath.
+The standard value should be `/usr/share/ant` and result in `/usr/share/ant/lib/ant-launcher.jar` being added to the class path.